FoxgloveLin/bells/README.md

 This is a simple application for playing hand bells.

 - On desktop: Click the circle representing each note to play it.
-- On mobile: As above, or you can lock in a note and shake shake your device to play the note.
+- On mobile: As above, or you can lock in a note and shake your device to play the note.

 [Hand bell sounds from InspectorJ on freesound.org](https://freesound.org/people/InspectorJ/packs/19255/).